History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 4.3 Representatives of the Parties

+The faculty member is entitled to have counsel who is able to represent the faculty member’s interests before the Hearing Panel.
 The Panel Chair shall contact the faculty member to ascertain whether he or she is represented by legal counsel and, if so, will obtain the contact information for the legal counsel.
-The Chair shall provide such information to the Vice Chancellor and General Counsel.
-In the event that the faculty member is not represented by legal counsel, but obtains legal counsel at a later date, the faculty member shall report the information in a timely manner to the Chair, who shall in turn notify the Vice Chancellor and General Counsel.
+If an attorney will be representing the faculty member during the hearing, the institution is entitled to legal counsel, which may be provided by in-house counsel, counsel from another constituent institution, a member of the Attorney General’s Office, or outside counsel.
+The Chair shall provide such information to the legal counsel assigned to assist the Hearing Panel.
+In the event that the faculty member is not represented by legal counsel, but obtains legal counsel at a later date, the faculty member shall report the information in a timely manner to the Chair, who shall in turn notify the legal counsel assigned to the Hearing Panel.

 4.4 Notification of Pre-hearing Meeting